-Part II Resident Physicist Examination is a viva examination and will be focused on one of the specialties as listed under Part I Examination above except health physics.
-The examination shall be conducted by four examiners to be appointed by HKAMP.
+Part IIB is more focused on logbook and questions related to professionalism and scenario handling.
+It shall be conducted by four examiners to be appointed by HKAMP.
 One of examiners shall normally be an external examiner.
-At least one of the examiners shall be specialists in the same or closely related specialty of the examination.

-The Part II examination shall last approximately 1.5 hours.
-The questions shall mainly be focused on the specialty or sub-specialty selected by the candidate.
+At least one of the examiners shall be specialist in the same or closely related specialty of the examination.
+The Part IIB examination shall last approximately 1.5 hours.